collocations.org

 cast

-Rumours of his ill health cast gloom over the celebrations.
+Talk of his ill health cast gloom over the celebrations.

-combat, dispel, lift
+dispel, lift (esp.
+BrE)

 efforts to dispel their gloom

-GLOOM + VERB
+gloom + VERB

-deepen, descend
+deepen, descend (both esp.
+BrE)

-Their gloom deepened as the election results came in. | She felt gloom descend on her shoulders.
+Their gloom deepened as the election results came in.

 lift